Brazilian snapper

 The Brazilian snapper, (Lutjanus alexandrei) is a species of snapper native to the tropical waters of the Atlantic off the coast of Brazil.

 Taxonomy

-The Brazilian snapper was first formally described in 2007 by the Brazilian marine biologist Rodrigo Leão de Moura and the American marine scientist Kenyon C. Lindeman with the type locality given as Camurupim Reef near Tamandaré in Pernambuco State, Brazil.
-The specific name honours the pioneering Brazilian naturalist Alexandre Rodrigues Ferreira.
+The Brazilian snapper was first formally described in 2007 by Brazilian marine biologist Rodrigo Leão de Moura and American marine scientist Kenyon C. Lindeman, with the type locality given as Camurupim Reef near Tamandaré in Pernambuco State, Brazil.
+The specific name honours pioneering Brazilian naturalist Alexandre Rodrigues Ferreira.